 The failures list

-The following playpens all failed to pass key safety requirements:
+In previous years, the following playpens – which are still on sale – also failed to pass key safety requirements:

 There's no Australian standard for playpens, so our testing is based on standards for other relevant products as well as international standards.